dmytro/Web-iPhoto/README.md

 - I want to present my iPhoto collection on the web for me or other to see it.
-(Attention: wiPhoto does not offer any means of security, it not in the scope of this program);
+(Attention: wiPhoto does not offer any means of security, it is not in the scope of this program);

 - I want to make backup of my iPhoto library, burn it on CD or DVD and be able to browse it without need to re-import everything back into